-C. Phase-In Where a Per Capita Daily Water Use Rate of 100 GPD is Exceeded as of December 31, 2023
+B. Phase-In Where a Gross Per Capita Daily Water Use Rate of 115 gpd or a Functional Per Capita Daily Water Use Rate of 100 gpd is Exceeded as of December 31, 2023

-Existing Permittees with a three-year Compliance Per Capita Water Use Rate greater than 100 gpd as of December 31, 2023 shall achieve a Compliance Per Capita Water Use Rate of 100 gpd as set forth below, or earlier if the Permittee deems it feasible.
-The three-year Compliance Per Capita Water Use Rate shall be calculated as the average of the Compliance Per Capita Water Use Rates documented in the Annual Report for 2023 and the two years prior.
+Existing permittees with a five-year Alternative Per Capita Water Use Rate greater than their per capita goal as of December 31, 2023, shall achieve the Alternative Per Capita Water Use Rate goal as set forth below, or earlier if the permittee deems it feasible.
+The five-year Alternative Per Capita Water Use Rate shall be calculated as the average of the Alternative Per Capita Water Use Rates documented or calculated for 2023 and the four years prior.

-- 1. By July 1, 2024, the Permittee shall submit to the district a plan that identifies conservation or water supply project(s) that will be developed and implemented to achieve the Compliance Per Capita Water Use Rate of 100 gpd. - 2.
-By December 31, 2033, the Permittee shall achieve a per capita rate not greater than the midpoint between the three-year average Compliance Per Capita Water Use Rate calculated as of 2023 and 100 gpd. - 3.
-By December 31, 2043, the Permittee shall achieve a Compliance Per Capita Water Use Rate that is not greater than 100 gpd. - 4.
-The timeframes set forth in this section may be adjusted downward proportional to the permit duration for permits less than 20 years. - 5.
-A Permittee that does not achieve a Compliance Per Capita Water Use Rate that is less than or equal to 100 gpd by December 31, 2043, may submit documentation to the District that demonstrates that water usage was reasonable under the circumstances reported and that further reductions are not technically, environmentally or economically feasible, or a variance has been granted from the Public Supply Annual Conservation Goal.
+- 1. By July 1, 2024, the permittee shall submit to the district a plan that identifies conservation or water supply project(s) that will be developed and implemented to achieve the per capita goal. - 2.
+By December 31, 2033, the permittee shall achieve a per capita rate not greater than the midpoint between the five-year average Alternative Per Capita Water Use Rate calculated as of 2023 and their per capita goal. - 3.
+By December 31, 2043, the permittee shall achieve an Alternative Per Capita Water Use Rate that is not greater than their per capita goal. - 4.
+A permittee that does not achieve an Alternative Per Capita Water Use Rate that is less than or equal to 100 gpd when calculating using the Functional Population Per Capita method or 115 gpd when calculating the Gross Per Capita method set forth above by December 31, 2043, shall submit documentation upon request from the District that explains the reasons for not being able to meet the conservation goal or a variance has been granted from the Public Supply Annual Conservation Goal.